hijacksecurity/HijackSecurityBlog/_posts/2025-08-25-building-aicouncil-multi-agent-conversation-system.md

             return True
 ```

-So like, Gilfoyle can use fancy AWS management tools when everything's working perfectly, but if the MCP server is having a bad day, he just falls back to good old AWS CLI commands.
+So like, Gilfoyle can use sophisticated AWS management tools when everything's working perfectly, but if the MCP server is having a bad day, he just falls back to good old AWS CLI commands.
 The agents keep working either way, which is pretty handy.

 Here's what that looks like in the code: